uniquekhushi/Shopping-Behavior-Analysis-Dashboard/README.md

 The effectiveness of discounts and promotions

 📢 Conclusion

-This project demonstrates how Excel can be leveraged as a powerful data analytics and visualization tool.
+This project demonstrates how Microsoft Excel can be leveraged as a powerful data analytics and visualization tool.
 It highlights strong analytical skills in:

 Data Cleaning & Preparation